FAQs

 Where does the name DNA come from?

-DNA stands for Dynamic New Athletics but the initials also highlight that this new format focuses on and respects the fundamental elements of the sport – running, jumping and throwing – and that athletics is in everybody’s genes.
+DNA stands for Dynamic New Athletics but the initials indicate that the concept respects the essence and fundamentals of our sport – running, jumping and throwing – and, importantly, that athletics is in everybody’s genes.

-DNA was created by European Athletics with support from the European Olympic Committees.
-In a three-year project, we drew on research with young people around Europe, got extensive input from top athletes and then had event-presentation experts shape the product.
+DNA was created with support from the European Olympic Committees from 2016 to 2019.
+For the project, we drew on research about the tastes and preferences of young people around Europe, received extensive input from top athletes and then worked with event-presentation and broadcast experts.
+Since then we have conducted regular surveys of participants and spectators and collected other feedback to help us further shape the product.

 No, definitely not.
-DNA is a parallel format that supplements traditional athletics like hip-hop supplements classical music.
-To maximise the fan base and participant base of athletics we need to offer both.
-Some people will like one, some will like the other . . . and some will like both!
+DNA is meant to supplement the traditional athletics format that has been known and loved for more that 100 years – like chocolate ice cream supplements vanilla or hip-hop supplements classical music.
+By offering both alternatives we can maximise the sport’s fan and participant bases.
+Some people will like one format, some will like the other . . . and some will like both!